The Wash Monsters are now taking a rest over winter from their adventures and will return from May 1st 2017.

 We welcomed our third LARC (Light Amphibious Resupply Cargo) vessel to its Sea Tours fleet.The rare boat will join the other two vessels in becoming a famous Wash Monster, offering award-winning sea safaris and tours along the coast.
-All three boats are now set for a major re-fit over the winter months in preparation for even more sea tours next year.
+All three boats are now set for a major re-fit in preparation for even more sea tours in 2017.

 The new boat will be called Waler, after the first name initials of myself, William, my daughters Aimee and Laura, my wife Elizabeth/Lizzie and my daughter Rachel.
 Wiley and Wizzy, are also named after mine and my wife’s first name initials.

 The first two Wash Monsters are painted as cartoon killer sharks, but the new one will become a killer whale.

 Searles welcomed the new boat in December after an long journey to Hunstanton from Tilbury docks.
 After their re-fits, the trio of Wash Monsters will become a regular sight off Hunstanton beach next summer.
 Next winter the sea tours will also expand to offer ‘red letter’ experience days, where the boats can be hired out by groups or individuals for special occasions.

 If you wish to enquire about hiring one of these special vessels in 2017 please call 01485 534 444

 I would like to thank all of our customers and visitors for your continued support and wonderful reviews in 2016 making us the ‘No 1 Attraction in Hunstanton’ with Trip Advisor for another year.

 Do help keep us No1 by continuing to upload your reviews and we all look forward to seeing you in 2017 and introducing you to our newest member of the team, 'Waler' the whale boat!